 Lee Food Pantry – COVID-19 Restructure

-In the last few weeks we have been changing the way for distribution, making necessary adjustments to be safe during the COVID-19 outbreak using a “No Touch Model.”
-For the last three weeks our volunteers have felt safe and are happy with the new way for distributing food.
+COVID-19 has changed the way we are distributing food.
+We are using a “No Touch Model.”
+For the last six months our volunteers have felt safe and are happy with the new way for distributing food.
 Here are some changes we have made.

 We are asking suspension of volunteers 60 years and older and to seek volunteers 18 – 60 at this time.
+As 90% of our volunteers are over 60 years, we have reached out to the community.
+The response has been wonderful.
 Some volunteers have already expressed they want to continue.
-My suggestion to them is if they want to pre-bag during the week when no one is there, that would be a great help.
+Our suggestion to them is to pre-bag during the week when no one is there, that would be of great help.

-- We no longer are using reusable bags.
-Plastic bags have been purchased.
+We no longer are using reusable bags.
+Environmentally friendly plastic bags have been purchased.

-- We have provided the pantry with gloves, masks, sanitizer and sanitizing wipes.
+We have supplied the pantry with gloves, masks, sanitizer and sanitizing wipes.

-Inside the front entrance, there is a card table and signs to be placed outside.
-The card table is placed outside the front door where clients would normally enter.
-A smaller table will be placed off to the side where they will take a number.
-The signs instruct the people to take a number and another one to stay 6-8’ away from one another.
-When their number is called, they are to come to the table where a volunteer will take their information, from a distance.
-A new form on a clipboard has been made with just name and counts.
+A table is placed outside the front door where clients would normally enter.
+We have cones and signage for distancing.
+A new form on a clipboard has been made with just name and how many adults and how many children.
 They are then asked to step back to wait for the food to be brought out.
-The bags of food will then be placed on the table by a volunteer who will then step back and instruct the client to retrieve.
-The volunteer will then inform them that if there is any food they will not use, to place those items in the two boxes around the corner.
-There are also signs on those boxes.
+The bags of food are then placed on the table by a volunteer who will then step back and instruct the client to retrieve.
+The volunteer will then inform them that if there is food they will not use, to place those items in the two marked boxes on the side of the building.

 If a new client shows up, we are not having them fill out an application.
 It would be great if they have an ID or proof of residency to show.
-We should never turn anyone away.
-I would have thought we would have had an increase in numbers, but so far, they have stayed the same.
-Our funds are good but the challenge is finding what we need on the store shelves.
+We will not turn anyone away.
+Our numbers so far have remained the same.
+In September the Food Insecurity program from the Lee Schools is ending.
+They were providing meals for 35 households in Lee.
+We do expect an increase when this happens.

 You can make a donation to The Lee Food Pantry through PayPal.
 100% of all donations go directly to the purchase of food for people in need.